Semper fidelis: French 47th Infantry Regiment

 The French 47th Infantry Regiment used "Semper fidelis" as its motto.

 Cadet Corps of the Dutch Royal Military Academy (since 1828)

 "Semper fidelis" is the motto of the cadets corps of the Dutch Royal Military Academy.
 The corps was founded on 24 November 1828.

 11th Infantry Regiment, United States Army (since 1861)

 "Semper fidelis" is also the motto of the 11th Infantry Regiment, which was founded in May 1861 by President Abraham Lincoln.
-It served as part of the Army of Ohio and later in the Indian wars, Spanish–American War, 1916 Mexican Border war, World War I, World War II, and the Vietnam war.
-Today the regiment trains young Army officers at Fort Benning, Georgia.
+It served as part of the Army of Ohio and later in the Indian wars, Spanish–American War, 1916 Mexican Border war, World War I, World War II, and the Vietnam War.
+Today the regiment trains young Army officers at Fort Moore, Georgia.

 The West Nova Scotia Regiment (since 1936, inherited from Lunenburg Regiment, 1870)

 "Semper fidelis" is the motto of The West Nova Scotia Regiment (of the Canadian Armed Forces), formed in 1936.
 It inherited the motto from The Lunenburg Regiment, formed in 1870.